w3f/PPPs/proposals/0000-transient-storages.md

 - `ext_ordered_map_storage_remove_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
 Returns true when a key and content where removed, false otherwhise.

 This attempts to remove a content at a given key.

 - `ext_ordered_map_storage_contains_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
 Returns true when a key and content exists, false otherwhise.

 - `ext_ordered_map_storage_get_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
 Returns an optional bytes content containing the value associated with the given key.

 - `ext_ordered_map_storage_read_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
   - `value_out` :  a pointer-size containing the buffer to which the value will be written to.
   - `value_offset` : a u32 offset on the value.
 Returns an optional size of content written in the buffer (None if the content associated with key is not found).
 The size written can only differ from the buffer size if there is not enough content to read.

 - `ext_ordered_map_storage_len_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
 Returns an optional size of value content when the key exists.

 - `ext_ordered_map_storage_count` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
 Returns an optional u32 number of element currently in the ordered map.
 This should be a small cost operation (implementation needs to maintain a count of content).

 - `ext_ordered_map_storage_hash32_item` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key : a pointer size to the key of the content to insert.
   - algorithm: `Hash32Algorithm` passed as a byte, 0 for Blake2b256.
 Returns an optional 32 bytes buffer containing the hash of the value when the content exists.

 This can be a costy on big value, but then it would be the blob usecase, therefore no caching of result is expecting from implementation.

-- `ext_ordered_map_storage_root32_item` with parameters:
-	- name : a pointer size to the name of a transient storage to rename.
-	- structure: `Root32Structure` passed as a byte, 0 for `SubstrateDefault` which is the same merkle trie implementation as the substrate trie.
-Returns an optional 32 bytes buffer containing the root hash for the current stae or nothing if there is no transient storage for the given name.

-This call is very costy.
-Implementation shall at least cache hash result when state did not change.

 - `ext_ordered_map_storage_next_keys` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - key: a pointer size to the previously accessed key.
   - count: a u32 indicating the maximum number of key to return.
 Returns a scale encoded optional sized array of keys (rust `Option<Vec<Vec<u8>>>`).
 Returns a SCALE-encoded `None` if there is no transient storage.
 Returns a SCALE-encoded `Some(vec![])` if the `key` is the last key or after the last key of that transient storage.

-- `ext_ordered_map_storage_root32_dump` with parameters:
+- `ext_ordered_map_storage_root32` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
+  - structure: `Root32Structure` passed as a byte, 0 for `SubstrateDefault` which is the same merkle trie implementation as the substrate trie.
+Returns an optional 32 bytes buffer containing the root hash for the current state or nothing if there is no transient storage for the given name.

+This call is very costy.
+Implementation shall at least cache hash result when state did not change.

+- `ext_ordered_map_storage_dump` with parameters:
+  - name : a pointer size to the name of a transient storage to rename.
 Returns an scale encoded optional vector of key value with all the key value content from the transient ordered map (in rust `Option<Vec<(Vec<u8>, Vec<u8>)>>`).

-- `ext_ordered_map_storage_root32_dump_hashed` with parameters:
+- `ext_ordered_map_storage_dump_hashed` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - algorithm: `Hash32Algorithm` passed as a byte, 0 for Blake2b256.
 Returns an scale encoded optional vector of key value with hash of key and hash of value from the transient ordered map (in rust `Option<Vec<([u8; 32], [u8; 32])>>`).

 ### Implementation of Blob storage